-Yesterday, I took a first pass at trying to understand 1 Timothy 2:8-15.
+Previously, I took a first pass at interpreting 1 Timothy 2:8-15.
 I want to reflect on a few more aspects of verses 11-15 in this passage.

 A Woman

-Verses 9-10 talk about “women.”
-Starting at verses 11-12, the passage begins to talk about “a woman” in the singular.
-Verse 13-14 talk about a single woman, Eve.
-Verse 15 reverts back to “women.”
+Verses 9-10 talk about "women."
+Starting at verses 11-12, the passage talks about "a woman" in the singular.
+Verses 13-14 talk about a single woman, Eve.
+Verse 15 reverts back to "women."
 What is going on here?

 I think Andrew Perriman has the key (Speaking of Women, 159).
 If we remove verse 12 as a parenthetical, the following chiasmus emerges: